norlab/LIS-546-SPR2021/content/data-acquisition-search-discovery.md

 ## Reading

-This week I am going to ask you to read two things, but offer a number of other readings in this area if you are interested:
+This week I am going to ask you to read three things, but offer a number of other readings in this area if you are interested:

-1. Read this piece that was recently published on the development of a search infrastructure at Google:
+Read this piece that was recently published on the development of a search infrastructure at Google:

 - Brickley, D., Burgess, M., & Noy, N. (2019, May).
 Google Dataset Search: Building a search engine for datasets in an open Web ecosystem.
 In The World Wide Web Conference (pp. 1365-1375).
-[PDF](https://dl.acm.org/doi/pdf/10.1145/3308558.3313685)
+[PDF on Canvas](https://canvas.uw.edu/files/76572318/download?download_frd=1)

-2. Then read these two short blog posts about when the initative started, and where it finished:
+Then read these two short blog posts about when the initative started, and where it finished:

 - Noy, N et al (2017) "Facilitating the discovery of public datasets" [Link](https://ai.googleblog.com/2017/01/facilitating-discovery-of-public.html)
 - Noy, N (2020) "Discovering millions of datasets on the web" [Link](https://www.blog.google/products/search/discovering-millions-datasets-web/)